pumaworkshop/puma-workshop/docs/TESTDATA_GUIDELINES.md

 At the NFI, we have been making reference data for some time now, and through the years we discovered some best practices improving our process, but also the quality of the data itself.
 If you are also using Puma to create reference or test data, this document will help you to create your datasets better and faster.
+But even if you don't use Puma, this document will help you in the process of creating test data.

+If you are wondering whether you should create your own test data over just using publicly available data, or if you are deciding whether to use Puma over manually creating test data, [this document](TESTDATA_WHY.md) goes into the advantages of creating the data yourself, and automating the process.

 ### Terminology